-Pete Davidson's Jokes About His Breakup With Ariana Grande At An NYE Comedy Gig Are So Real
+Pete Davidson Just Opened Up About His Breakup With Ariana Grande At His NYE Comedy Show

 New Year’s Eve may be most known as just a really great excuse to party — and, well, it kind of is.
 But that actually isn't totally fair to the holiday, because it's also our most self-reflective one, where inevitably we take a moment to look back on the past year, with its successes and failures, and hopefully find something to learn from as we move into the new year.
 So, is it any surprise after the year he's had, that Pete Davidson’s jokes about his breakup with Ariana Grande at his New Year’s Eve gig at Chevalier Theatre in Boston were just about as real and raw as it gets?
 Because, let’s be honest, 2018 was a real rollercoaster for the Saturday Night Live star, between his whirlwind romance with Grande and then the sudden split.
 No wonder he had to work some of it out on stage.